ionos-cloud/ionosctl/docs/subcommands/managed-kubernetes/k8s-nodepool-lan-add.md

   -D, --depth int32          Controls the detail depth of the response objects.
 Max depth is 10.
       --dhcp                 Indicates if the Kubernetes Node Pool LAN will reserve an IP using DHCP.
 E.g.: --dhcp=true, --dhcp=false (default true)
   -f, --force                Force command to execute without user input
-      --gateway-ip string    IPv4 or IPv6 Gateway IP for the route.
+      --gateway-ip ip        IPv4 or IPv6 Gateway IP for the route.
 Must be set with --network flag -h, --help                 Print usage
   -i, --lan-id int           The unique LAN Id of existing LANs to be attached to worker Nodes (required)
       --network string       IPv4 or IPv6 CIDR to be routed via the interface.
 Must be set with --gateway-ip flag